‘This Is Us’ Season 2 Spoilers: Jack’s Death And The Aftermath Take Center Stage

 Metz added that when she learned about Jack’s death, it was far from what she had been expecting.

-“I was like, ‘What?’ ” Metz said.
 “I was so surprised and saddened — not just because he passed but the way he did.”

 .@NBCThisIsUs star @MiloVentimiglia teased the season finale on #Kimmel: https://t.co/jKoWMSbQYF #ThisIsUs